Loek21/Protein-Pow-d-er/README.md

 ### Operation
 Before running any code it is important to update your python modules by installing requirements.txt found in the main folder.
 Every algorithm can be selected and run on any of the preselected protein strings from main.py.
 It works on the basis of command line arguments.
-The correct format for using command line arguments in calling a specific algorithm is: python main.py algorithm protein_string_nr iterations dimension.
-In addition one will be prompted with the message if one wants to have a printed list of coordinates and a graph displaying the solution, this can be answered with a "y" or "yes" or a "n" or "no" depending on ones wishes.
-Lastly if one executes python main.py help an explanation will also be printed in the terminal itself.
+The correct format for using command line arguments in calling a specific algorithm is: `python main.py algorithm protein_string_nr iterations dimension`.
+In addition one will be prompted with the message if one wants to have a printed list of coordinates and a graph displaying the solution, this can be answered with a `y` or `yes` or a `n` or `no` depending on ones wishes.
+Lastly if one executes `python main.py help` an explanation will also be printed in the terminal itself.

 #### Algorithm
 One can select any of the algorithms mentioned in the next chapters.
 Choose "random", "twist", "greedy", "breadth", "eha" or "pull" to use any of the respective algorithms.

 #### Protein string number
 One can select any of the following numbers with the respective protein string.
-Where the numbers 0 through 8 originate from the given assignment and the numbers 9 through 13 originate from available literature. \n
+Where the numbers 0 through 8 originate from the given assignment and the numbers 9 through 13 originate from available literature.
 0: HHPHHHPH

 1: HHPHHHPHPHHHPH